-A Degree with an overall 2.2 in Philosophy or a related subject such as: Archaeology, Anthropology, History, Law, Literature, Politics, Sociology or foreign languages with literature components.
+A Degree with an overall 2.2 in Philosophy or a related subject such as: Archaeology, Anthropology, Art History, History, Law, Literature, Politics, Sociology or foreign languages with literature components.

 We accept a wide range of qualifications from applicants studying in the EU and other countries.
 Get in touch with any questions you may have about the qualifications we accept.
 Remember to tell us about the qualifications you have already completed or are currently taking.